Elizabethton Senior Center weekly activities schedule - Elizabethton Star

 The center is open Monday through Thursday from 8 a.m. to 3 p.m., and Friday from 8 a.m. to noon.
 The billiard and fitness rooms are available, and no appointments are necessary.

-Just Keep Movin’, 9 a.m. – Cardio, Toning, Strength Building – Group Led
+Monday: Just Keep Movin’ – 9 a.m. – Cardio, toning, strength building – group led

-Boys & Girls Club Reading Program, 10–11 a.m. – Volunteer for a child to read to you!
+Tuesday: Boys & Girls Club Reading Program – 10 to 11 a.m. – Volunteer for a child to read to you!

-Just Keep Movin’, 9 a.m. – Cardio, Toning, Strength Building – Group Led
+Wednesday: Just Keep Movin’ – 9 a.m. – Cardio, toning, strength building – group led

 Qigong with Adina – 10 a.m. – $3